-APPLICANT: A property owner or any person or entity acting as an agent for the property owner in an application for a development proposal, permit, approval or construction.
+APPLICANT: A property owner or any person or entity acting as an agent for the property owner in an application for a development proposal, permit, or approval.

 APPLICATION: The completed form or forms and all accompanying documents, exhibits, and fees required of an Applicant by the Planning Board.